HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 === "Containers"
     Results of DX sizing tests for rendering in a Kubernetes medium configuration are now available.
 This guidance presents the key performance indicators (KPIs) and discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.
 For more information, see the topic [Sizing guidance for rendering in a Kubernetes medium configuration](../../guide_me/performance_tuning/kubernetes/rendering_medium_config.md).

-### New documentation for using Logstash to push pod logs to OpenSearch
+### Documentation for using Logstash to push pod logs to OpenSearch

 === "Containers"
     As applications scale, managing Kubernetes logs is important for monitoring, debugging, and compliance.
 The new topic [Using Logstash to push pod logs to OpenSearch]() outlines the steps for configuring Logstash and Filebeat so that Kubernetes pod logs are forwarded to OpenSearch, an open source search and analytics engine.